ksx0330/FVTT-Kamigakari-System/README.md

 0.1.1 - Bug Fixed
   * Fixed Spirit Dice being out of sync
   * Fixed Influence is not worked in player
+  (If you are using an older version of the sheet, please follow the steps below.
+    1.Click the HP section once before manipulating the dice
+    2. Press Enter to update the sheet.)